TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-multi-data-centre/tyk-multi-data-centre.md

 * API Keys
 * Certificates
 * OAuth2.0 Clients
 This synchronisation is performed whenever a new group of worker is connected, making the nodes less dependant on the MDCB layer.
-For more information about how to configure this feature, see [the mdcb keys synchronizer configuration options](/docs/tyk-multi-data-centre/mdcb-configuration-options#sync_worker_config)
+For more information about how to configure this feature, see [the MDCB keys synchronizer configuration options](/docs/tyk-multi-data-centre/mdcb-configuration-options#sync_worker_config)

 ## Use Case